Doctor insights on:

+Not likely: Methadone is a very strong opioid medication, with a long list of serious side effects.
+But pernicious anemia is NOT one of them.
 Contact your doctor for specific information about your case, re your anemia and specific doses of methadone you are taking.
 Anemia may be related to other meds you are taking, or an underlying illness.
 Check with your MD. ...Read more

 No: Unaware of any association.
 True pernicious anemia is an autoimmune disease, caused by antibodies to the cells in our stomachs that produce intrinsic factor, which is needed to absorb vitamin B12 from our intestines.
 It may be hereditary or acquired.
 There are other causes of B12 deficiency, including stomach and intestinal diseases/surgery, and lack of B12 in diet.
 A hematologist can help. ...Read moreSee 1 more doctor answer

 Unfortunately, yes: Unfortunately, the very good drug for epilepsy and to some extent mood disorders, Lamotrigine can cause aplastic anemia in a very rare number of individuals.
 AA is present worldwide at a rate of about 4 cases per 1 million (word wide).
 3.2 cases per million would be ACQUIRED such as from exposure to medication or other reasons.
 Usually found in younger individuals on the drug. ...Read moreSee 2 more doctor answers